 If Fcorr was also part of the set of features that differs between the original and the counterfactual instance, we return to step a and pick next most correlated feature with Fdiff to be Fcorr.
 In this way, the score is grounded in the values of a real instance.

-Please refer to Figure x for an example.
+Please refer to Figure 1 for an example.
 In this case, instances only consist of a TAC and a MAC value.
-The counterfactual only has a different TAC-value from the original instance, so we need to check if that generated TAC value is plausible.
+The counterfactual only has a different TAC value from the original instance, so we need to check if that generated TAC value is plausible.
 The most highly-correlated feature to the TAC is the MAC.
 We assess if TAC = 30 (from the counterfactual) in combination with MAC = 6 (from the original) exists in the training data.
 Since it does not exist, the realism score is incremented by 0.
 The MAC feature is not part of the differences between the counterfactual and the original, so the algorithm terminates.
 The final realism score for this counterfactual is 0.

-Figure 1: Toy example of a counterfactual that gets a realism score of 0; the proposed counterfactual contains a feature combination that does not occur in the training data.
+Figure 1: Example of a counterfactual that receives a realism score of 0; the proposed counterfactual contains a feature combination that does not occur in the training data.

 Visualization

 We incorporated both SHAP values, and the counterfactual example generated by ReCo into a single figure so that the user can understand the main reasons for the original decision, along with how a different prediction could have been achieved.
 We believe this is the first visualization to unify counterfactuals with SHAP values.
-The following requirements were derived from conferring with the DNA-experts from the NFI in addition to some desiderata already expressed in the literature [64, 65].
+The following requirements were derived from conferring with the consulted DNA-experts from the NFI in addition to some desiderata already expressed in the literature [64, 65].

 First of all, the visualization is consistent.
 Each profile is presented in the same format; all features will be presented on the same location, and feature values will be plotted on a normalized scale.
 For normalization, we used a quantile transformer as this maps all feature values between 0-1 while spreading out the most frequent values [66].
 In this way, the size of differences between feature values can be perceived more clearly.
 This consistency helps users reach some level of familiarity with the visualization over time as it allows for comparison between profiles.